 Second EU Bioenergy Demonstrator funding opportunity

-Following the successful implementation of the first EU ERANET plus bioenergy demonstrator joint call that closed in March 2013, The Department of Energy & Climate Change (DECC), Biotechnology and Biological Sciences Research Council (BBSRC) and the Technology Strategy Board (TSB) have joined forces again to lead a second initiative.
+Following the successful implementation of the first EU ERANET plus bioenergy demonstrator joint call that closed in March 2013, The Department of Energy & Climate Change (DECC), Biotechnology and Biological Sciences Research Council (BBSRC) and the Technology Strategy Board (TSB) joined forces again to lead a second initiative.

 Bioenergy Sustaining the Future 2 (BESTF2), like its predecessor, aims to encourage the commercialisation of innovative bioenergy projects by providing financial support to high quality collaborative bioenergy demonstration projects.

 Participating countries this time include the UK, Germany, Spain, Sweden, Switzerland, Denmark and The Netherlands.
-Projects will need to demonstrate active participation from at least two of these countries.
+Projects need to demonstrate active participation from at least two of these countries.